The Australian Celtic Festival

 About the Festival

 The Australian Celtic Festival is renowned as the premier Celtic event of New South Wales.
 It is the only Celtic-themed festival in Australia to recognise different Celtic Nations each year and have the unique atmosphere of being located at the nationally acclaimed Australian Standing Stones.
 The Festival is held from Thursday through to Sunday over the first weekend of May each year.
-In 2023, the Australian Celtic Festival will be held 4-7 May and highlight the Celtic Nation of Scotland.
+In 2024, the Australian Celtic Festival will be held 2-5 May and highlight the Celtic nations of Ireland and the Isle of Man.